bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about The World, Life, and God.

-I am curious about how "neurons create reality".
+I am curious about how "Neurons create Reality".

 I intend to use the blog as a digital notebook of sorts, and the posts will mostly have routine stuff.
 I am also on [Math.SE](https://math.stackexchange.com/users/303300).